jtneal/scrum-integral-2023/DEMO.md

 Here is a high level architecture of what we're about to build.
 You can see we've got our hungry user here who is probably looking to order a Cheeseburger.
-We've got a shell application that is composing everything into a single cohesisve experience.
+We've got a shell application that is composing everything into a single cohesive experience.
 Then we've got our 3 micro frontends: locations, menu, and order.

 ## Generate